Robust Generalization of Quadratic Neural Networks via Function Identification: Proofs for Section

 where the argmax returns the set of all optimal values.
 Then, we have the following analog of smooth best arm response: \begin{lemma} For any $\phi\in\mathbb{R}^{d\times d}$, there exists $x\in\chi(\phi)$ and $x^*\in\chi(\phi^*)$ such that

 \end{lemma} \begin{proof} First, note that $x,x^*$ are eigenvectors of $\phi,\phi^*$ corresponding to their top eigenvalues, respectively.
 Next, note that if $x^*\in\chi(\phi^*)$, then we also have $-x^*\in\chi(\phi^*)$; thus, without loss of generality, we can assume that $\langle x^*,x\rangle\ge0$.
-Also, note that $\|x\|_F=\|x^*\|_F=1$ since the optimizer maximizes the magnitude of $x$.
+Also, note that $\|x\|_2=\|x^*\|_2=1$ since the optimizer maximizes the magnitude of $x$.
 Thus, we have

-where the first inequality follows by by Lemma~\ref{lem:davis}, and the second inequality follows by Assumption~\ref{assump:eigen}, as claimed. \end{proof} Now, we prove Theorem \ref{thm:bandit_ext}.
+where the second inequality follows by by Lemma~\ref{lem:davis}, and the third inequality follows by Assumption~\ref{assump:eigen}, as claimed. \end{proof} Now, we prove Theorem \ref{thm:bandit_ext}.
 The cumulative regret $R(T)$ of a horizon of $T$ has that